m-decoster/ChaLearn-2021-LAP/README.md

 The `predict.py` script can be used.
 This requires an additional prediction template file provided by the challenge organizers.
 We will assume this file exists at `$PREDICTION_TEMPLATE`.

-After training and re-training, you should have a checkpoint file at `$CHECKPOINT_PATH`.
+After training, you should have a checkpoint file at `$CHECKPOINT_PATH`.
 You can predict using

 ```bash
 python -m predict --log_dir $LOG_DIR --model $MODEL --dataset $DATASET --num_workers $NUM_WORKERS \